micmejia/bible-dump/NKJV/Proverbs/Prov 24.md

 Prepare your outside work, Make it fit for yourself in the field; And afterward build your house.

 ###### 28
-Do not be a witness against your neighbor without cause, [^e]For would you deceive with your lips?
+Do not be a witness against your neighbor without cause, For would you deceive with your lips?

 ###### 29
 Do not say, "I will do to him just as he has done to me; I will render to the man according to his work."